ZoomieSBF Header Set, Small Block Ford

 These are the real deal!
 Sanderson Zoomie headers feature the patented leak-free flange and include bolt-in baffles that knock the sound level down just enough for street use.
-If the classic dragster look is desired, these headers provide the look, Sanderson quality, and powerful sound for your vehicle.
+If you desire the classic dragster look, these headers provide the look, Sanderson quality, and powerful sound for your vehicle.

 NOTES: